turbot/tailpipe-docs/docs/query/query-shell.md

 ![](/shell/metacommands.png)

-As you continue to type, the autocomplete will continue to narrow down the list of tables to only those that match.
+As you continue to type, the autocomplete will continue to narrow down the list of metacommands to only those that match.
 You can cycle forward through the list with the `Tab` key, or backward with `Shift+Tab`.
-Tab to select `.tables` and hit enter.
-The `.tables` command is executed, and lists all the tables that are installed and available to query.

 ### History